River Tolka

 Overview

-The River Tolka (Irish: An Tulcha, “the flood”) is Dublin’s second‑largest river by flow, stretching from its rural source east of Dunshaughlin in County Meath to its mouth between East Wall and Clontarf on Dublin Bay.
-Along its 30‑km journey the river weaves through a patchwork of suburbs, parks and historic sites, offering walkers, cyclists and nature lovers a surprisingly wild corridor within a bustling capital.
+The River Tolka (Irish: An Tulcha, “the flood”) is Dublin’s second-largest river by flow.
+Stretching roughly 30 km from its rural source east of Dunshaughlin in County Meath to its mouth between East Wall and Clontarf on Dublin Bay, the river cuts a distinct green corridor through the capital’s north side.
+Rather than a single destination, the Tolka is a continuous route linking suburbs, historic parks and engineered wetlands.
+It offers free, unrestricted access for walkers, cyclists, anglers and birdwatchers looking to step away from the city centre without leaving the urban boundary.

 Walking & Cycling Routes